Rule of Law

 ...to have a good market economy, you need little government intervention, but as well, it’s very important, the enforcement of rule of law, that people can look after their property [and] give proper incentives to the people to work harder.More from Marcos Hilding Ohlsson

-The “rule of men” implies the arbitrary use of political authority for the betterment of individuals at the expense of others.
+The rule of law is not to be confused with the rule of men.
+The rule of men refers to the arbitrary use of political authority for the betterment of individuals at the expense of others.
 In contrast, the rule of law means there are clear, reasonable and stable laws consistently applied across society.
 Where the rule of law is lacking, there is an inevitable decline into a regime of “might makes right.”
 In such a situation, the rights of the weak are those most in jeopardy.

 Because laws naturally reflect the history, culture, and geography of particular peoples and regions, legal systems may look somewhat different from nation to nation.
 There are, nonetheless, certain features of just legal systems that are common through time and across space.
 Practicing the rule of law entails the presence and proper functioning of certain institutions: a legitimate lawmaker (preferably a democratically elected legislature but, at the least, a ruler who is responsive to the people and not tyrannical), a judiciary to consistently interpret laws and resolve disputes; and an enforcement system that consistently enforces the law without discriminating.

 Rule of law, natural justice, and justice for all